top of page

 How can I pay my retainer fee?

-We accept Cash, all major credit cards, checks, Venmo, and Cash App.
+We accept cash, all major credit cards, checks, Venmo, and Cash App.

 Does my retainer fee cover all my costs?